Speedinvest Blog

 Germany has been steadily cementing itself as a preeminent hub of startup innovation and investment, not just in Europe, but globally.
 Europe’s largest economy and the combined German-speaking market of DACH account for more than 100 million affluent customers, representing a highly attractive market to conquer at the heart of the European Union.
 That’s why a number of internationally successful tech companies, both in the B2B and B2C space, initially launched in Germany, such as SAP, Delivery Hero, Zalando, N26, Scout Group, Celonis, Contentful, Personio, Instana, and TeamViewer.

-Looking at GP.Bullhound’s Titans of Tech 2022, we can see that some of the biggest unicorns come from fintech and marketplaces––which feeds into our sector-focused approach.
-And over the past decade, Berlin alone has seen investment in its startups rise from a net total of €1 billion in 2016 to €5.1 billion in 2021.
-Significant rounds for N26, TradeRepublic, and some of our very own German unicorns––TIER Mobility, wefox, and soonicorns CoachHub and Billie––have made that possible.
+Looking at GP.Bullhound’s Titans of Tech 2023, we can see that some of the biggest unicorns come from Germany, specifically fintech and marketplaces –– which feeds into our sector-focused approach.
+And over the past decade, Berlin alone has seen investment in its startups rise, totalling $4.8 billion in 2022.

 But Germany’s startup landscape is ultimately decentralized with deep tech clusters around universities, like RWTH Aachen, TU Munich, and KIT in Karlsruhe as well as Frankfurt’s fintech presence and global startup hubs, such as Berlin.
 That's why we have two dedicated German offices in Berlin and Munich, and investors from our six dedicated sector-focused teams on-the-ground across the country.
-With nearly 70 investments in German tech startups (so far!), we're clearly excited about the opportunities in the market.
+With nearly 80 investments in German tech startups (so far!), we're clearly excited about the opportunities in the market.
 And we're just getting started.

 “At Speedinvest, we’ve been fortunate to help shape the rise of the German startup ecosystem over the years and we continue to be excited about its potential.
 While the number of German tech unicorns and startups have been steadily growing, Germany’s VC investment per capita is still lagging behind leading economies, such as the US and the UK, demonstrating the amazing potential Germany still offers.” –– Mathias Ockenfels, General Partner at Speedinvest